“Pit bull. One year old,” the adoption card read. “Still has that puppy energy!”

 Later, access to the dog park depends on how well Watson listens.
 “Heel.
 Good boy!
 Sit.
 Good boy!
 Let’s go play.”
 No compliance, no dog park.

 At the coffee shop, Watson could earn the right to say hello to people.
 Sit-stay, then go say hi.
 Just remember to ask first.
 Some folks get weirded out by a sixty pound pit bull in their face.
 I don’t get it.

 What do you think happens when you do all this rewarding?
-If you’re like I was a few years ago, you probably figure you end up with a spoiled brat of a dog.
+If you’re like I was back in the early days of my dog training career, you probably figure you end up with a spoiled brat of a dog.